M-E-Rademaker/MyDesk/ToolCollection.md

 [Virtual Box](https://www.virtualbox.org/) lets you set up a virtual machine on your local computer.
-This is especially useful if you want to have Linux running in paralell on a windows machine (or the other way around) and dont want the inconvienience of a dual boot machine.
+This is especially useful if you want to have Linux running in parallel on a windows machine (or the other way around) and don't want the inconvenience of a dual boot machine.
 When setting up the machine the user can choose how much of the computer resources (such as RAM, Disk Space etc.) the virtual machine should be able to use.